Fingerprint region of the formic acid dimer: variational vibrational computations in curvilinear coordinates: Theoretical and computational details

 $D\leq 3N-6$ is the number of the active vibrational dimensions in the system.
 If $D<3N-6$, then this definition of the kinetic energy operator (KEO) corresponds to imposing rigorous geometrical constraints for the fixed part of the system, and the results depend only on the constrained geometry, but they are independent on the actual coordinate representation of the constrained moiety \cite{MaCzCs09}.
 This procedure is sometimes referred to as `reduction in the $\textbf{g}$ matrix' that can be contrasted with `the reduction in the $\textbf{G}$ matrix' (that is also common and) for which the results would depend on the actual coordinate representation of the constrained fragments.

 Regarding the present system, the formic acid dimer has $N=10$ atoms and $3N-6=24$ vibrational degrees of freedom.
-A fully coupled, variational computation is currently out of reach for such a high number of degrees of freedom, except for highly efficient normal-coordinate based computations that have been performed for FAD \cite{QuBo16,QuBo18jcpl,QuBo18high,QuBo18fd} and other systems of similar size \cite{ThoCarr17,ThoCarr18}.
-In this work, a series of reduced-dimensional curvilinear internal coordinate models are defined and we solve the corresponding vibrational Schr\"odinger equation.
+A fully coupled, variational computation is currently out of reach for such a high number of degrees of freedom, except for a highly efficient normal-coordinate based representation that have been performed for FAD \cite{QuBo16,QuBo18jcpl,QuBo18high,QuBo18fd} and other systems of similar size \cite{ThoCarr17,ThoCarr18}.
+Solution methods for high-dimensional semi-rigid systems are in a far more advanced stage than methods for solving systems with (more than 1-2) floppy degrees of freedom.
+Several floppy degrees of freedom in a system are typically strongly coupled and in this case one has to rely on a direct product representation for which the computational cost scales exponentially with the number of the degrees of freedom.
+Efficient computational schemes (grid and basis reduction, contraction) exploit the weak coupling of modes or groups of modes.
+There are successful efforts in the community \cite{Wang:18} for solving high(er)-dimensional systems with several floppy modes.
+In a series of recent work \cite{AvMa19,AvMa19b,AvPaCzMa20}, we developed and used a computational scheme in which the floppy part is fully coupled and we exploit efficient grid and basis truncation schemes for the semi-rigid part.
+As a result, the cost of the computation scales exponentially with the number of floppy and polynomially with the number of semi-rigid degrees of freedom.

+This work is about an exploratory, first application of the curvilinear methodology for FAD, a series of reduced-dimensional curvilinear internal coordinate models are defined and we solve the corresponding vibrational Schr\"odinger equation.
 For a specific coordinate choice, the GENIUSH program automatically computes the KEO coefficients over a grid, and uses the matrix representation of the Hamiltonian (Eq.~\ref{eq:hamil}) constructed with discrete variable representation (DVR) \cite{00LiCa} for the active vibrational degrees of freedom.
 The lowest-energy eigenvalues and corresponding eigenvectors are computed using an iterative Lanczos algorithm~\cite{lanczos,MaSiCs09}.